Improving ZHA network stability

 source_routing: true

 Sensors still kept falling off the network occasionally.
-Sometimes it was just an empty battery :facepalm:, but often problematic nodes that kept dropping off.
+Sometimes it was just an empty battery , but often problematic nodes that kept dropping off.

-That same Cem wrote another fantastic article about how to sniff network traffic, allowing you to see exactly where things go wrong.
-By purchasing another SMLight SLZB-06M, installing ember-zli (see Cem’s article and the project’s Readme), entering some encryption keys from my network in Wireshark, I quickly had Wireshark seeing zigbee traffic on my network.
+The same Cem wrote another fantastic article about how to sniff network traffic, allowing you to see exactly where things go wrong.
+By purchasing another SMLight SLZB-06M, installing ember-zli (see Cem’s article and the project’s README), and entering some encryption keys from my network in Wireshark, I quickly had Wireshark seeing Zigbee traffic on my network.

 I took a Xiaomi sensor that Home Assistant had marked as unavailable.
 Instead of re-pairing it as usual, I checked with Wireshark what was going on.
 (The node’s address can be found in Home Assistant under the device as NWK address).
 First, I wanted to see if I could spot anything on the network by waking up the sensor.
 It was a vibration sensor, but tapping it did nothing.
 Briefly pressing the button did spawn some traffic on the network.

-That other node turns out to be an Innr E14 bulb… on the other side of the house??
-Uhm.. that node did have issues before, and restarting it (disconnected power to the bulb) has helped more than once to get other sensors back.
+That other node turned out to be an Innr E14 bulb… on the other side of the house?
+That node did have issues before, and restarting it (disconnecting power to the bulb) has helped more than once to get other sensors back.
 So, I restarted the bulb, pressed the button on the Xiaomi vibration sensor again (so, no resetting), and lo and behold!

 This time the other SLZB-06M (acts as router in the network) responds to the Rejoin request, and the sensor manages to rejoin the network without a reset / re-pair!